Please make sure you've reviewed the following policies:

 To best simulate the circumstances of a traditional midterm, we recommend adhering to the following procedures:

 These procedures will help to create a reasonable simulation of a traditional midterm and to provide the most accurate indication of your current level of mastery.
 They are highly recommended, but are not strictly required, and you will not be penalized for failing to follow these procedures.
-However, the further you stray from these suggestions (e.g. by taking extra time or by utilizing outside resources), the less useful your performance will be in helping both you and the course staff evaluate your current mastery and provide meaningful support going forward.
+However, the further you stray from these suggestions (e.g. by utilizing outside resources), the less useful your performance will be in helping both you and the course staff evaluate your current mastery and provide meaningful support going forward.

 To receive an S grade on the simulated midterm, you must complete the following three steps: